steveklabnik/steveklabnik.com/src/pages/writing/ten-years-of-ru---ewriting-my-website.md

 this time.
 We'll see how I feel in six months.
 The framework this time is [Astro](https://astro.build/), and I think it's really neat.
-At some point after I do some more with it and digest some more of the way that it works, I'll give a more thorough writeup, but I find the [Why Astro?](why-astro) page on their site does a good job of explaining.
+At some point after I do some more with it and digest some more of the way that it works, I'll give a more thorough writeup, but I find the [Why Astro?][why-astro] page on their site does a good job of explaining.

 [why-astro]: https://docs.astro.build/en/concepts/why-astro/